MuhammedHelal/DriveSafe-System/README.md

 ## ✨ Project Showcase: Defining Modern Mobile Commerce

 **Fruits Hub** is a robust, production-ready full-stack E-commerce application engineered from the ground up using **Flutter**.
 It boasts **dual backend support** (**Firebase** and **Supabase**) and features a dedicated, **enterprise-grade network layer**.
-This project goes beyond basic implementation, serving as a comprehensive demonstration of professional development workflows, advanced state management, secure payment handling, and architectural flexibility.
+This project goes beyond basic implementation, serving as a comprehensive demonstration of professional development workflows, advanced state management, **multi-gateway payment integration (Stripe & PayPal)**, and sophisticated architectural flexibility.

-This is a complete, scalable, and highly flexible solution showcasing the power of Dart and Flutter in building complex, high-performance mobile and web applications.
+This is a complete, scalable, and highly flexible solution showcasing the power of Dart and Flutter in building complex, high-performance mobile and web applications ready for real-world deployment.

 ---